UTS Housing has over 1,200 bedrooms across five residences to offer to UTS students.

 To ensure that room allocations are equal and fair, we follow a set of selection criteria as guidelines when allocating places to new applicants.
 Please ensure you provide us with clear information in relation to any issues requiring special consideration.

-To be eligible for UTS accommodation, you must to enrolled or intend to enrol, as a UTS student (with over 6 credits) doing either an undergraduate, a postgraduate or research degree for the relevant accommodation period being sought in the application.
+To be eligible for UTS accommodation, you must to enrolled or intend to enrol, as a UTS Insearch student (over 18 years old) or as a UTS student doing either an undergraduate, a postgraduate or research degree for the relevant accommodation period being sought in the application.

 If you are enrolled as above, the following selection guidelines are taken into account when reviewing your application:

 - track record or interest in contributing positively to residential life

 - preference may be given to students applying for UTS residences for the first time

 Special consideration may be given to applicants who have: